siwalikm/v3-siwalik-in-website/content/posts/2020-03-11-the-myth-of-building-a-perfect-tech-blog.md

 ---
-template: post
+template: "post"
-title: The Myth of Building a Perfect Tech Blog
+title: "The Myth of Building a Perfect Tech Blog"
-slug: myth-of-perfect-tech-blog
+slug: "myth-of-perfect-tech-blog"
 draft: false
-date: 2020-03-23T16:15:49.040Z
+date: "2020-03-23T16:15:49.040Z"
-description: >-
-  After spending an eternity trying to figure out what tech stack to use and how to design an extraordinary tech blog, I finally let go of all my anxiety and decided to write this article about my journey behind building this blog.
+description: "After spending an eternity trying to figure out what tech stack to use and how to design an extraordinary tech blog, I finally let go of all my anxiety and decided to write this article about my journey behind building this blog."
+socialImage: "/media/UV5aY8N73dA.png"
-category: Personal
+category: "Reflections"
 tags:
+  - "blog"
-  - productivity
+  - "musings"
 ---

-> After spending months procrastinating on building a perfect tech blog, I finally let go of all my anxiety and decided to write this article about my learnings behind building a blog.
+> After months of procrastination on building a "perfect" tech blog, I finally let go of all my anxiety and decided to write this article about my learnings behind building a blog.

 ![aerial photo of pine trees with one of them standing out](/media/UV5aY8N73dA.png "Autumn loading - Photograph by @ralics on Unsplash")

+Phew!
+I think a lot of weary blog builders like me might want to learn from my thought process behind building a blog.

-Since my very first interaction with a computer, blogs posts have been an integral part of my learning.
-Along the way, I had published a few blog posts myself and also created a maintained a tech-blog back in the day (when Blogspot was a thing).
-But despite that when I saw down to build a blog for me last year, I felt completely lost.
+Since my very first interaction with a computer, blog posts have been everything to my learning.
+Along the way, I had published a few blog posts myself.
+I created and maintained a tech-blog back in the day when Blogspot was a thing.
+But despite all that experience, I was spoiled for choice when I saw down to build a blog for myself last year.
+I was completely lost.

 I grew up looking at incredible and often unbelievable web-designs on awwwards.com (which in a way inspired me to pick up frontend), so when it came to my blog, I wanted it to stand out in all possible ways.

 ## Chasing Rainbows

-I knew I wanted to build something outstanding, something that would help me deliver a moment of wow to my readers and showcase my skills as a frontend person.
+I knew I wanted to build something outstanding—something that would make my readers go “wow”.
+In all honesty, I want to show off my tech skills as someone who has been a frontend engineer for quite some time .
+Duh!
 So I went to my journal and started figuring out my secret herbs and spices.

 ![photo of a todo checklist](/media/things-to-do-siwalik.jpg "A checklist from my journal")

-A few months later, I had a blog which was still no way near completion.
+A few months later, I had a blog that was still no way near completion.
 To top that, now and then I would see something beautiful online and come back to my drawing board and re-iterate on my blog in terms of tech and UI, thanks to my monkey mind.

-Clearly I didn’t know what I was looking for and soon enough I started procrastinating and pushing this project for later.
+Clearly, I didn’t know what to prioritise  and soon enough I started procrastinating and pushing this project for later.

 ## Finding the Purpose

-Then a couple of weeks later I sat down one evening to retrospect things not going on as planned in my life (I try to do this few time every month).
+Then a couple of weeks later I sat down one evening to retrospect things not going on as planned in my life (I try to do this a few times every month).
 And it suddenly struck me.
 I thought about why I wanted to create a blog in the first place and what is that I’m doing wrong.

 I have always wanted to document my tech journey and learn in public and share it as I grow.
 But somewhere along the line, I completely forgot about the purpose and focussed on the not so important things.